 The following is a partial list of study abroad opportunities for students of philosophy and religion.
 Many students consider their study abroad as one of their best college experiences, since it allows them to travel, meet people, obtain different perspectives on their field, and in some cases learn another language, all while earning credit toward their degree.
 Several programs are offered by AU for which students may earn philosophy or religious studies credit.
 Many philosophy and religious studies majors, however, go on a variety of programs (including programs in Italy, South Africa, and China), and take a "semester off" from their studies in philosophy or religion to pursue study in their other major or minor fields of study.

-AU Abroad Program, Madrid and the Mediteranean Program
+Madrid and the Mediterranean Program

 This study abroad program, offered through the AU Abroad Office here at AU, is an excellent choice for philosophy students since "the Mediterranean has served as a fertile basin of ideas and history.
 This still-thriving modern area has profoundly influenced Western civilization through the first democratic government, the development of coinage and market economy, early theatre, the beginning of classical sculpture and architecture, and philosophers who articulated ideas on human reason."